Toyota Tundra Tire Review By Carter Hayes May 19, 2026 17 min read

 Wet Performance

-The tread pattern helps eject debris and improves traction on wet or slushy surfaces, so you’ll feel composed in rain and moderate slush.
-For standing water or extreme hydroplaning scenarios, purpose‑built wet‑weather tires still have the edge.
+The tread pattern helps eject debris and improves grip on wet or slushy surfaces, so you can feel more composed in rain and moderate slush.
+For standing water or icy roads, slow down and choose a tire designed specifically for those conditions when needed.

 Key Benefits